ayushtalpelwar/delivery/README.md

-This Repository Contains a REST API built for PIZZA DELIVERY sevice using FASTAPI and SQLAlchemy.
+This Repository Contains a REST API built for PIZZA DELIVERY services using FASTAPI and SQLAlchemy.